Living with Autism | Parenting, Advocacy & Daily Support

 • Enjoying certain food tastes and textures

 These behaviors can serve as coping mechanisms and can be integrated into daily routines to enhance well-being.
-For further reading on how autistic individuals navigate sensory experiences, you might find our section on sensory interventions for autism helpful.

-By understanding the range of sensory reactivity experiences in autistic adults, we can better appreciate how autistic people see the world and provide more effective support and interventions tailored to their unique sensory needs.
+By understanding the range of sensory reactivity experiences in autistic adults, families can better appreciate how autistic people see the world and provide more effective support and interventions tailored to their unique sensory needs.

 References